 - Pain specialists/anesthesiologists

-Physical Therapy Expertise: If you have mild cervical spinal stenosis, our physical therapists, who specialize in spinal conditions, work with you one-on-one to alleviate pain and improve balance, strength and coordination.
+Physical Therapy Expertise: If you have mild cervical spinal stenosis, our physical therapists, who specialize in spinal conditions, work with you one-on-one to alleviate back pain and improve balance, strength and coordination.

 Surgical Expertise: If your stenosis has progressed and requires surgery to protect your spinal cord, we have spine surgeons who are fellowship-trained in complex spine surgeries.
 We perform more complex spine surgeries than any other medical center in central Ohio.